 You’re home alone again.
 Your spouse has been working all day.
 You’re sure that once off work, your spouse will expect to come home and unload problems on you for several hours.
 Not ask about your day, or comment on anything that you’ve gotten done around the house.
 The doorbell rings.
 It’s your spouse’s best friend.
 You light up, as you’re always glad to see them and spend some time with them.
 You feel more connected to them than your own spouse.
 They come in and one thing leads to another.
 Before you know it, you are up in the bedroom doing something that you know isn’t ok.
 You don’t care.
 As you wrap your arms around your spouse’s best friend the door opens…you’re both caught.
 Now what?

 Alienation of affections claims are extremely serious.
 The law permits recovery for the economic harm to the spouse, attorney’s fees, damages for humiliation and embarrassment and even punitive damages.
 There have been a number of six and seven figure recoveries against defendants in these cases.
-Despite this, there are several defenses available for someone sued for alienation of affections.
+Despite this, there are several defenses available for someone sued for alienation of affections in North Carolina.
 These include a claim that the impacted marriage was not a loving one, the defense of connivance (being set up) and finally condonation (forgiveness).

 Unlike alienation of affections, criminal conversation does not require the destruction of a marriage or the diminishment of loving feelings between spouses.
 Instead, it’s a legal term for adultery or sex between a third party and a person’s husband or wife prior to their separation.
 Criminal conversation is a very serious claim often leading to significant recoveries.
 The adultery can be proved through direct evidence (such as a private investigator or an admission) or through circumstantial evidence.
 That includes proof that a person was alone with a spouse and had a desire or inclination to have illicit sexual relations with them.